Candidate48/junit4Wiki/Test-runners.md

 This usage is documented further here: http://junit.org/apidocs/junit/textui/TestRunner.html

 ### Using older runners with Adapter
 `JUnit4Adapter` enables running the new JUnit4 tests using the old JUnit runners.
-To us it add the following  to a test class:
+To use it add the following  to a test class:
 ```java
       public static Test suite() {
         return new JUnit4TestAdapter(AdditionAllTests.class);